-4. Heat a large saute pan to medium or medium-high, pour in the cooking oil and once that's adequately hot, add the onion.
+4. Heat a large cast-iron skillet or wok to medium or medium-high, pour in the cooking oil and once that's adequately hot, add the onion.
 Cook for 3 minutes, then add the carrot and celery.
 Cook, stirring occasionally, for 7-10 minutes, or until the veggies begin to soften a bit.

 5. Pour in the cooked rice and lentils, shredded pork, garlic powder, onion powder, crushed red pepper flakes, sugar and ginger.
 Stir everything and cook for a few minutes.
 If on medium high, reduce to medium or medium-low and add the garlic.
 (You can keep it at a higher heat if you want, just make sure the garlic doesn't burn).
 Cook for a minute, then stir in the salt, soy sauce, fish sauce, oyster sauce.
 After a minute or two, turn off the heat and drizzle with toasted sesame oil and sriracha.

 Substitute or add in these other ingredients to diversify the dish:

 - chicken, beef, turkey, shrimp

 - crushed peanuts or cashews